ruby-cube/rue/packages/thread/README.md

 `queueTask(callback, options?)`
 <br/>
-planified `setImmediate` from as implemented by https://github.com/yuzujs/setImmediate.
+planified `setImmediate` (as implemented by https://github.com/yuzujs/setImmediate).
 It essentially queues a task in the event loop’s task queue.

 `beforeScreenPaint(callback, options?)`
 <br/>